fega/Ecmascript---Array-slicing-proposal/README.md

 **Problem:** could lead in an infinite bucle

 ### Allow array array in third parameter
-with a serie of steps, if the step is negative, be back from the las returned item
+with a serie of steps, if the step is negative, be back from the las returned item, when array in parameter ends, restart secuence

 ```
 const arr=[0,1,2,3,4,5,6,7];